-As a matter of urgency, AIMAC will investigate the question of appropriate locations and operations of moorings in the Abrolhos, in close consultation with the Department of Transport.
+As a matter of urgency, AIMAC will investigate the question of appropriate locations and operations of moorings in the Abrolhos Islands, in close consultation with the Department of Transport.

-9.2.2 Jetties
+8.1.2 Jetties

-At present all of the jetties in the Abrolhos are operated by individual fishers or groups of fishers for purposes associated with the rock lobster industry.
-These are privately owned and are operated under the Abrolhos Islands Regulations.
+At present, all of the jetties in the Abrolhos Islands are operated by individual fishers or groups of fishers for purposes associated with the rock lobster industry.
+These are privately owned and operated under the Abrolhos Islands Regulations.

-There are no public facilities in the Abrolhos and there may be a need for public jetties at locations where visitors may wish to come ashore from boats.
-These sites include historic sites, airstrips and other public facilities including the proposed education centre.
+There are no jetty public facilities in the Abrolhos Islands and there may be a need for them at locations where visitors may wish to come ashore from boats.
+These locations include historic sites, airstrips and other public facilities, including the proposed education centre.

-- 90. Develop a mooring register and investigate the question of the appropriate location and operation of public moorings in the Abrolhos.
-(FWA, DOT) - 91.
-Develop criteria for the development and operation of public jetties.
-(FWA, DOT) - 92.
+- 84. Develop a mooring register and investigate the appropriate location and operation of public moorings in the Abrolhos Islands.
+(FWA, DOT) - 85.
+Develop criteria including habitat assessment for the development and operation of public jetties and moorings.
+(FWA, DOT) - 86.
 Identify sites for the development of public moorings and jetties in consultation with user groups and seek funding for their development.
-(AIMAC, FWA) - 93.
-Inspect and maintain all public moorings and jetties that are developed, to ensure they remain safe for public use.
-(FWA).
+(AIMAC, FWA, DOT) - 87.
+Inspect and maintain all public moorings and jetties that are developed to ensure they remain safe for public use.
+(FWA, DOT) - 88.
+Complete hazard analysis of all fuel storage facilities at the Abrolhos Islands.
+(FWA, DEP, DME)